 Reveal.
 Introduce your prop slowly but surely by uncovering or revealing it to your audience.
 A bulky object covered in a blanket will ignite interest among your audience.
 Make sure that your audience knows its name, its age, its source or provenance.

 Benefits.
 Summarise the benefits of the prop if it’s a product or device.
-If you are using a prop to explain an idea or a concept use the prop to conclude with the benefits of your idea.
+If you are using a prop to explain an idea or a concept, then use the prop to conclude with the benefits of your idea.

 Practicality.
 If possible you should demonstrate the practicality of the prop.
-Or show the practicality of your concept using your prop as an analogy.
-This is an ideal chance to build movement into your presentation.
+Or, you can show the practicality of your concept using your prop as an analogy.
+Because this really is an ideal chance to build movement into your presentation.

 Distribute.
 When you distribute a prop among your audience you build on one of the critical engagement steps.
 Your audience participates in your presentation.
 When you have an item or items circulating the room do make sure that you retain one yourself and keep the talk going.